 Since opening in 1963 a variety of local ministries have found a home at Terry Street, says Sam: “The people have been wonderful, running various programmes like Boys Rally, Girls Rally and other ministries.”

 However, as things changed, people came and went from the local area, and the congregation dwindled in numbers.
-Sam says that over the years the fellowship prayed about a number of opportunities—including merging with other local assemblies, employing a paid pastor to help lead the ministry, and reaching out to their wider community.
+Over the years the fellowship prayed about a number of opportunities—including merging with other local assemblies, employing a paid pastor to help lead the ministry, and reaching out to their wider community.
 But nothing panned out.

 A New Season